Abib-ops/Abib/README.md

 ------------------
 Cascadia Mono font
 ------------------

 Please ensure that the Cascadia Mono font is installed on your device.
-This will provide for the designed output to occur.
+This will provide the designed appearance.
 (You can do this before or after you install Abib.)

 You will find it in the 'C:\Program Files\Abib\font' folder.
 It is called CascadiaMono and is a Truetype Microsoft Windows font.